This Surprisingly Versatile Account Should Be in Your Retirement Plan

 If your health insurance plan meets these requirements, you’re able to contribute up to $4,400 in 2026 if you have self-only coverage, or up to $8,750 with family coverage.
 There’s also a $1,000 catch-up contribution available for workers 55 and older.

-Plus, some employers that offer HSAs contribute funds to these accounts on workers’ behalf.
-But even if your workplace doesn’t have an HSA, you can open an HSA independently as long as your health insurance plan meets the requirements.
+Some employers that offer HSAs contribute funds to these accounts on workers’ behalf.
+But even if your workplace doesn’t have an HSA, you can open one independently as long as your health insurance plan meets the requirements.

 There’s really no other savings vehicle that offers the same tax breaks as an HSA.
-So it pays to not only contribute to one if you’re able, but also make a point to reserve those funds for retirement.
-You may find that having an HSA balance to tap alleviates a good amount of financial stress later in life, no matter what health care expenses you end up facing.
+It pays to not only contribute to one if you’re able, but also make a point to reserve those funds for retirement.
+You might find that having an HSA balance to tap alleviates a good amount of financial stress later in life, no matter what health care expenses you face.

 We curate the most important retirement news, tips and lifestyle hacks so you don’t have to.
 Subscribe to our free, twice-weekly newsletter, Retirement Tips.